Pallavgupta63/WhatsAppAutomation/README.md

 # WhatsAppAutomation

 Automating WhatsApp using selenium web driver.
 This is my first attempt to create an automated system.
-It will be developed gradually by adding a webscrapper to read text messages as wel.
+It will be developed gradually.
+Future prospect is to add a webscrapper to read text messages.
 Currently the functionalities included are:
 1. Start a new chat
 2. Create a group
 3. Broadcast message to multiple people